 Utilizing a fun, interactive curriculum which includes video, role playing, small group work, lecture and Q&A, SPEA instructors teach students how to identify individuals who may be suffering from major depression and/or may be at risk of suicide; how to respond; and where to refer.
 This primary prevention program complements the mental health unit in high school health classes.
 (The program can be integrated into other classes, as well.)

-Students are taught that they are the “first line of defense” in preventing suicide, since teens who make a plan to end their lives inform a friend.
+Students are taught that they are the “first line of defense” in preventing suicide, since many teens who make a plan to end their lives inform a friend.